 (c) a current teacher registration.

+(4A) In New South Wales or Queensland, the approved provider must consider the person’s current working with children check or working with children card.

+(4B) In Victoria, the approved provider must consider the person’s current working with children check or current teacher registration.

+(4C) In Tasmania, the approved provider must consider the person’s safety screening clearance.

 (5) For the purposes of subregulation (4)(b), if a person who does not hold a working with children check or working with children card —

 (a) attains the age of 18 years; and